BhoomikaP/Nrithya/README.md

 ![Project Logo](./360_F_217534184_ZFxSGmJupvRvBHC4DMyQUNnylDvX7OvX.jpg)

 Nirthya is not just a dance academy; it's a vibrant community where passion meets creativity and rhythm intertwines with grace.
-Our website is designed to provide you with all the information you need to embark on your dance journey with us, whether you're a beginner or an experienced dancer.
+The website is designed to provide users with all the information needed to embark on  a dance journey.

 ## Features